oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

 6. Select the compartment that you want to contain the notebook session.

-7. (Optional, but recommended) Enter a unique name for the notebook session (limit of 255 characters).
-If you do not provide a name, a name is automatically generated for you.
+7. (Optional, but recommended) Enter **datasciencenotebooksession** as the unique name for the notebook session.
+If you do not provide a name, name is automatically generated for you.

 8. Select a VM shape.
 The [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm) page has details on the specifications.
-For this lab, it is recommended that you use an Intel VM.Standard2.4.
+For this lab, it is recommended that you use an Intel VM.Standard2.1.
 Click the **Select** button in the compute shape.
 This will open the select shape window.
 To choose the shape, click **Intel**, then check the box beside **VM.Standard2.4**, and finally click **Select**.

 9. Enter the block volume in GB.
-The suggested size is 100 Gb or larger.
+We will specify 50 GB as the block volume storage .

 10. In the networking resources section, select the default networking option.